SMS marketing has emerged as a popular advertising technique due to the widespread adoption of smartphones and text messaging.

 Keep It Short

-This isn’t just a suggestion, but the rule.
+This isn’t just a suggestion; it’s the rule.
 Remember, you have 160 characters.
 While we can’t say how many words you get out of those characters (because it varies based on word length), you cannot exceed 160 characters.
-Then your message could get broken off right in the middle, and that looks unprofessional.
-Maybe the user gets two messages, or they just don’t ever see the rest of your message.
-Either way, it’s a great reason to stick within the character limit.

-If you remember the old days of Twitter, back then, you could only write in 140 characters.
-They’ve increased it since then, but you knew what it was like to be limited.
-If you used to tweet a lot during those times, it could be engrained in you to compress your message down to a restrictive character limit.
+If you remember the old days of Twitter, you could only write in 140 characters back then.
+Since then, they’ve increased it, but you knew what it was like to be limited.

 It takes time, but like with anything, the more you practice, the easier it will become.
-Soon enough, you’ll find yourself crafting short text messages with no difficulty at all.
+Soon enough, you’ll find yourself crafting short texts with no difficulty at all.

 Don’t Bury the Lead

 The point of your text should be within the first sentence, maybe the second depending on how you frame it.
-You don’t want to bury the lead, so keep that in mind when you write.
+When you write, you don’t want to bury the lead, so keep that in mind.

 Include a CTA

 When you present the link upfront, all the reader has to do is click.
-That’s easy enough, so they should do it no problem.
+That’s easy enough, so they should do it.